• Skip to primary navigation

 For ingredients you'll need:

-• 6 egg whites or 180 ml liquid egg white
+• 6 egg whites or 6 oz / 180 ml liquid egg white

-Start by pre heating your oven to 425F.
-As the oven, pre-heats roll out your pie dough, and lightly grease your pie pan or quiche mold with butter or oil.
+Start by preheating your oven to 425°F / 220°C. While the oven preheats, roll out your pie dough, and lightly grease your pie pan or quiche mold with butter or oil.

-Line the pie pan with the dough making sure to press it firmly into the corners.
-Dock the pie crust with a fork,(this prevents it from bubbling up while blind baking), and then place it in your hot oven to blind bake for 10 minutes.
-While blind baking quiche is a topic that's debatable for some, I feel that it provides a more thoroughly cooked crust.
+Line the pie pan with the dough, pressing it firmly into the corners.
+Dock the pie crust with a fork - this prevents it from bubbling up while blind baking.

 docking a pie crust with a fork

-Mix the asparagus and prosciutto together, and lightly season it with some cracked black pepper.
+Mix the asparagus and prosciutto together, and lightly season them with some cracked black pepper.

 prosciutto and asparagus being sauteed in a pan